 Are you trying to move your data from Google Analytics to BigQuery?
 Are you confused about how to do this easily?
 If yes, then you are in the right place.
-This blog covers various methods to move data from Google Analytics to BigQuery in a few simple steps.
+This blog covers various methods to connect Google Analytics to BigQuery in a few simple steps.

 Methods to Export Data from Google Analytics to BigQuery

-There are majorly 2 methods to export data from Google Analytics to BigQuery:
+There are two methods to export data from Google Analytics to BigQuery: